twitchmawwy/PercisionClient/README.md

 # precisionclient

-This repo contains the static web files for Precision Client and the offline version
+This repo contains the static web files for Precision Client and the offline version.